balena-io/services-masterclass/README.md

 which form executable instances of an image.

-Additionally, volumes (persistent data stores) can be bound to an executable container to ensure that data exists across instances of the images.
+Additionally, volumes (persistent data stores) can be bound to an executable container to ensure that data exists across the service's lifespan.

 #### 1.1 Service Images

 Service images are the basis for any service.
 They are comprised of the binaries and data for running services, but they also contain metadata that informs balenaEngine how to initialize and configure the service.
-As such, an image is essentially a self-enclosed Linux filesystem with everything required for running an instance of Linux, except for the kernel.
+As such, an image is essentially a self-contained GNU/Linux filesystem with everything required for running an instance of GNU/Linux, except for the kernel.

 Images specified as an `image` tag can be produced by a variety of sources including locally on a developer's machine, by pushing in localmode to a balena device or by the balena builders, which use Dockerfiles to determine what to include in the image.
-The following exercises all use the balena builder to build images.
+The following exercises all use the balenaCloud builder to build images.

 See [here](https://docs.docker.com/engine/reference/builder/) for more